BACHELOR OF COMMERCE (ACCOUNTING) – 4 Years NQF Level 7

 - Demonstrate the ability to function responsibly within the working environment.

-- Develop cognitive skills particularly in report writing, computer literacy, and ability to identify, find, evaluate, organize, and manage information and evidence; analyse, reason logically and conceptualise issues; solve problems and construct arguments; interpret data and report, engage in ethical reasoning; think and act critically; adapt and respond positively to challenges; receive, evaluate and react to new ideas; appreciate the ethical dimensions of situations and appreciate processes of professional adaptation and behaviour.
+- Possessing cognitive skills particularly in report writing, computer literacy, and the ability to identify, find, evaluate, organize, and manage information and evidence; analyse, reason logically and conceptualise issues; solve problems and construct arguments; interpret data and report, engage in ethical reasoning; think and act critically; adapt and respond positively to challenges; receive, evaluate and react to new ideas; appreciate the ethical dimensions of situations and appreciate processes of professional adaptation and behaviour.

 - Empowered to develop a spirit of service and commitment with integrity in their profession, and enriched to contribute to society with good citizenship.